Domestic and family violence assistance

 RESPONDING

-Customers may be in significant distress, in fear for their personal safety, homeless or residing at temporary accommodation.
-We will be flexible and accommodating in considering requests from customers in circumstances of financial abuse to meet the individual needs of each customer.
+Customers experiencing DFV may be in significant distress, in fear for their personal safety, homeless or residing at temporary accommodation.
+We will be flexible and accommodating in considering requests from customers to meet their individual needs.

 COMMUNICATING